Guide to vinyl wrapping

 What is vinyl wrapping?

-Types of vinyl wrapping you may come across:
+Types of vinyl wrapping

 - Clear vinyl wrapping – the most common kind of paint protection film.
-The purpose of this is to preserve the look of your original paintwork by preventing minor scratches and chips from reaching the paint, whilst still keeping the original colour and finish in all its glory.
+The purpose of this is to preserve the look of your original paintwork by preventing minor scratches and stone chips from reaching the paint, whilst still keeping the original colour and finish in all its glory.

-Benefits of vinyl wrapping paint protection film
+Benefits of car wrapping

 If you are the kind of person who likes to put a personal stamp on their car through modifications, or your vehicle is your passion, there are several reasons why you might want to try this approach to car care, including: